-After few hours, quiet reluctantly I have made a move to visit big Netanya Market in the Muslim Quarter, to make my apatite before heading off to one of the best fish restaurants in whole Israel.
+After few hours on Ashkelon beach quiet reluctantly I have made a move to visit big Netanya Market in the Muslim Quarter.
+To make my apatite before heading off to one of the best fish restaurants in whole Israel.
 I love markets, bazaars and souks.
 All the colours, hullabaloo, spices and the best and freshest orange juice ever.
 Market works only Monday, Wednesday and Thursday, have it in mind when planning a trip.

-I love the Ashkelond and Ashdod Combo; you can easily fit everything in one day and still get back to Tel Aviv in time for dinner and night out with friends.
+I love the Ashkelon and Ashdod Combo.
+You can easily fit everything in one day and still get back to Tel Aviv in time for dinner and night out with friends.